nasserhadim/prizeversity/README.md

 # How to Run it:

-1. Start MongoDB locally (execute the commands based on your OS):
+1.1 Start MongoDB locally (execute the commands based on your OS):

+> NOTE:
+>
+> MongoDB needs a data folder where it stores its database files.
+By default, MongoDB uses `/data/db` on Linux/macOS.

 ```
 #### macOS – Homebrew (Apple Silicon)